 sys = 'scdDCMotor'; open_system(sys)

-model (the model I/Os) to determine where to inject the test signal
+defined in the model (the model I/Os) to determine where to inject

 If you want to obtain the frequency response of a different portion of the model, in the Estimation tab of Linear Analysis Tool, use the Analysis I/Os drop-down list.
 (Analysis points for estimation work the same way as analysis points for linearization.
 For more information about linear analysis points, see Specify Portion of Model to Linearize.)

 You perform frequency response estimation at a steady-state operating point of the model.
 You can compute or specify an operating point in Linear Analysis Tool using the Operating Point drop-down list.
 By default, Linear Analysis Tool uses the operating point defined by the model initial conditions.
 For this example, use that operating point.
 (For more information about operating points, see About Operating Points.)

 Frequency response estimation injects an input signal into the input analysis point you specify for estimation.
 For this example, configure a sinestream signal, which is a series of sinusoidal perturbations at frequencies you specify.
 (For more information about input signals, see Estimation Input Signals.)